Special EventsNewAccess to the Railway Timetable Tel: 01825 722370 You're on the Bluebell Railway web site

 The other is 7598, a first class coach which, like 661, was used as a bungalow for the best part of sixty years.
 It was selected for preservation because the structure of the coach was sound, but all the panelling and interior has had to be reconstructed.
 Many components were acquired from similar coach bodies which were not complete or restorable.
 A suitable underframe and bogies were modified and repaired to take the body.

-This is believed to be the first bogie-coach body, fitted to a modified underframe on a preserved railway to return to passenger service.
+This was the first bogie-coach body, fitted to a modified underframe on a preserved railway to return to passenger service.
 The coach was "rehabilitated" by volunteers over a period of seven years, entering service in May 1999 carrying the Southern Railway livery of the 1920s.
 There is a separate web page for this coach.

 London & South Western Railway

 In addition to the body of an 1885 saloon, we have three coaches built by the LSWR in the early years of the 20th century.
 One of them was in the Bluebell's first train, purchased in 1960.
 Another, 1520, was used for many years in our Fire Train.
-This third-class brake coach is currently being restored by a team of volunteers for passenger use.
+This third-class brake coach has been splendidly restored by a team of volunteers for passenger use, as is seen here in Alex Morley's photo showing it on the day of its formal re-launch into service, which coincided with its centenary, in March 2010.

 South Eastern & Chatham Railway